Erich Wolfgang Korngold: Kings Row (1942)

 The score for Kings Row (1942) has been compared to those of films like Gone with the Wind and Anthony Adverse, which also had powerful theme motifs.
 Those stories were based on recent best-selling novels, as was Kings Row.
 In this score, Korngold moved even further away from his previous romantic and swashbuckler styles.
 This was Korngold's most Gothic film score, and a film which film historian Tony Thomas has called a "true American classic."
 He adds that the score "might well have been the basis for an opera or a grandly scaled symphonic poem."

-The story is set in a Midwestern U.S. town (Kings Row), where the characters portray a wide range of psychological emotions, from loves and hates, bitterness, tenderness and torment.
+The story is set in a Midwestern US town (Kings Row), where the characters portray a wide range of psychological emotions, from loves and hates, bitterness, tenderness and torment.
 Combined with Korngold's score, which some claim is among his finest, the film drew an unusually high level of public interest and acclaim.
 Its costar, future President Ronald Reagan, considered his performance the best of his career.

 The score contains a main theme which is varied throughout the film, depending on the how each scene develops.
 MacDonald states that the main theme is a "majestic and noble melody that immediately grabs the viewer's attention" when the film begins.
 By using this motif, the theme connects the entire score, which often left a strong impact on viewers.

 British composer Harold Truscott, for example, who saw the film when he was 28, wrote to Korngold admiring the score.
 He also saw the film more than thirty times just to hear the score, sometimes with his eyes completely closed.
 Like Gone with the Wind, Kings Row concludes with the main theme hymned operatically by an unseen chorus.

 Later scores: 1943–1956

-Kings Row was followed by seven film scores in four years - The Constant Nymph (1943), Between Two Worlds (1944), Devotion (1946), Of Human Bondage (1946), Deception (1946), Escape Me Never (1947), and Adventures of Don Juan (1948) (unused score).
+Kings Row was followed by seven film scores in four years – The Constant Nymph (1943), Between Two Worlds (1944), Devotion (1946), Of Human Bondage (1946), Deception (1946), Escape Me Never (1947), and Adventures of Don Juan (1948) (unused score).

 World War II prevented Korngold from returning to Europe.
-He became an American citizen in 1943 and remained in the U.S. after retiring from film composing in 1947.
+He became an American citizen in 1943 and remained in the US after retiring from film composing in 1947.

 He spent the last ten years of his life composing concert pieces, including a Violin Concerto, a Symphonic Serenade for strings, a Cello Concerto and a Symphony.
 The Violin Concerto has become particularly successful, with many recordings and performances following Jascha Heifetz's initial version.

 He returned to film scoring one more time, shortly before his death, for Magic Fire (1955), a film biography of the composer Richard Wagner.
 He was asked to adapt the music of Wagner for most of the film, but Korngold also wrote some original music for it.
 He is seen during the final scenes in an unbilled cameo as the conductor Hans Richter.

 At the time of his death at age 60, he was working on his sixth opera.